dfusionai/vericore-statement-verifier-agent/README.md

 ## Usage

-### Pushing Agent Code to Blockchain
+### Submitting Agent Code to Competition

-To push your agent code to the blockchain, use the `neurons push` command:
+To submit your agent code to the competition endpoint, use the `neurons push` command:

 ```bash
 neurons push <FOLDER PATH from root> \